 After exhalation through the right nostril now inhale through the right and exhale through the left.
 This completes one round of the practice.
 This stage of Nadi Shodhana pranayama is also called alternate nostrils breathing.
 As this basic stage of the pranayama is mastered then gradually one is graduated to other stages of the technique which incorporates different breathing ratios.

 The technique of Kapalbhati pranayama is performed by reversing the normal breathing cycle.
 By making inhalation passive and exhalation active.
-It initiates action by activating the vertical movements of diaphragm in the body.
-During the practice exhalation is forced out of the body by contraction of abdominal muscles and upward movement of the diaphragm followed by subsequent passive inhalation and relaxation of abdominal muscles.
+It initiates action by activating the vertical movements of the diaphragm in the body.
+During the practice, exhalation is forced out of the body by contraction of abdominal muscles and upward movement of the diaphragm followed by subsequent passive inhalation and relaxation of abdominal muscles.
 Normally Kapalbhati pranayama is performed at the rhythm of each contraction per second.
 But later on with practice rhythm of the breath can also be increased.

-There are number of pranayama techniques which leave a cooling effects on the body.
+There is a number of pranayama techniques which leave a cooling effect on the body.
 These cooling pranayamas have effects on the mouth and all the blood vessels located there.
 There are many blood vessels in the mouth and the tongue, these techniques of cooling pranayama directly cool down the body because blood carries heat in the body.
 Once mouth and tongue are cooled down then the circulation of cooler blood result in cooling down the rest of the body and especially the brain.

-Sheetkari also means cooling breath, it is another variation of cooling category of pranayamas.
+Sheetkari also means cooling breath, it is another variation of the cooling category of pranayamas.
 It is more convenient for people who cannot roll the tongue from the side.
 In the practice, lips are opened and teeth are exposed and then a long, slow and deep breath is taken through the mouth and at the end of inhalation lips are closed and exhalation happens through the nose.
 Once one inhales through the teeth, breath creates a hissing sound and results in cooling effects in the entire mouth region.
 Like Sheetali pranayama, Sheetkari can also be repeated for 10-15 times.